 Why I’m Doing the 21 Day Challenge in 2019

-Evening: After a busy day, I finish off the program with another delicous shake.
+- Evening: After a busy day, I finish off the program with another delicious shake.

 I’m so on board with the idea of adding the right supplements and giving you the tools to be healthier this year.
 It’s time to get over the thought that we need to restrict or feel ashamed about our diets.

-I made these plant based Salted Caramel Almond Bars to enjoy during my January 21 day program.
+I made these plant-based Salted Caramel Almond Bars to enjoy during my January 21 day program.
 Not only are they delicious, but they totally fall in line with the Clean Program’s guidelines.
-When thinking of healthy, easy, plant based snacks and meals don’t get overwhelmed or think you have to be super fancy.
+When thinking of healthy, easy, plant-based snacks and meals don’t get overwhelmed or think you have to be super fancy.
 You probably already have most of the ingredients for this recipe in your pantry.
-The trick to eating healthy and plant based is just keep it simple!
+The trick to eating healthy and plant-based is just keeping it simple!
 I guess that really isn’t a trick at all, just eat clean, real, whole foods.

 Make sure to follow along on my Instagram page as I make my way through these 21 days.
 I will keep you posted on my progress, from bloating to changes in my skin and energy levels.
 A few days ago I also gave a run down on my stories of what was included in my 21 day program package.
 If you missed that here’s a quick list of what you can expect to receive:

 - 63 Supplement packs

 - 42 Cleanse Shake Packets (you get to choose chocolate or vanilla or a mix)